bajama237/bajama237/README.md

 - 👋 Hi, I’m @bajama237
-- 👀 I’m interested in  la programmation avec python
+- 👀 i'm interested in programming with python, php and javascript
-- 🌱 I’m currently learning  Django
+- 🌱 I’m currently learning  React, Laravel, Django
-- 💞️ I’m looking to collaborate on des projets django
+- 💞️ I’m looking to collaborate on des projets
 - 📫 How to reach me : danielntague1@gmail.com

 <!---